Last Updated on April 24, 2023 by Dave Schoenbeck

 Hiring a new employee requires time and resources during the training process.
-If the employee never learns to perform up to standard, you will at best be missing out on additional profit by settling for lower performance.
-At worst, you may need to fire them and start the hiring process over again, wasting that initial investment.
+If the employee never learns to perform up to standard, you will, at best, miss out on additional profit by settling for lower performance.
+At worst, you may need to fire them and start the hiring process again, wasting that initial investment.

 On the other hand, if you hire “A” players right away, you can rest assured that your company will only benefit from their attitude and experience.
 But how do you find these stellar employees?

 To hire “A” players, you need to put in the legwork.
 Here are three steps that Geoff Smart and Randy Street recommend in the pages of Who.

 - Get clear on your needs.
 Before hiring the right person, you must know what you’re looking for.
 What would the ideal candidate look like for your business?
 Please note that I don’t mean demographic information here.
 Instead, what qualities and skills would make your new hire a smash hit?

 - Attract suitable applicants.
 Many business owners make the mistake of casting too wide a net when writing their job postings, hoping to attract a wide variety of candidates.
 Shotgun posting is a waste of time.
 Why bother interviewing someone who doesn’t check all of your boxes?
 Instead, be specific about what you’re looking for, as determined in step 1.

 - Ask the right questions.
 Too many employers use a generic list of questions during the interview process, effectively learning nothing of value about each candidate.
 Instead, ask about their career goals, what they’re looking for in a job, what they love doing, and what they can’t stand.
 Value-based interviewing will tell you more than asking what type of tree they’d be.

 To hire “A” players, you must know what they look like.
 So here are a few employee characteristics to look out for during your interview process.